eu-digital-green-certificates/dgca-verification-center-ios/README.md

 So, to create new inspector needs to do next steps:
    1. Create new inspector package from template and connect to the Verification Center.
    2. In Verification Center add new type of certificate and fill in template places in a root class DGCAVerificationCenter and MultiTypeCertificate
-   3. Add some general methods to the Core Library if needs (They will need for providing applicable methods in the Verification Center).
+   3. Add some general methods to the Core Library if needs (They will need for providing "is applicable" methods in the Verification Center).

 The Inspector must implement certificate creating and verification and data downloading if needs.